Hands-on Gear Review

 Best Uses: Urban adventures with the occasional trail outing.

 The Patagonia Boaris is a skate-style shoe.
 It is made of pigskin and a number of recycled products.
 We found it to be a street shoe and definitely not for big hikes.
-We lean more toward the Five Ten Chase for an urban style shoe or the Five Ten Guide Tennie or Five Ten Camp Four if we are looking for a shoe that will climb.
+For an urban style shoe we lean more toward the Five Ten Chase or for an all around shoe (street and trail) we recommend the Five Ten Guide Tennie or the Five Ten Camp Four that also performs on serious big wall style climbs.

 Compare top rated competitors side-by-side >